bookofproofs/bookofproofs.github.io/_sources/history/16th-century/van-ceulen.md

 * In 1584 Van Ceulen published Solutie ende werckinghe op twee geometrische vraghen by Willem Goudaen inde jaeren 1580 ende 83 binnen Haerlem aenden kerckdeure ghestelt: mitsgaders propositie van twee andere geometrische vraghen Ⓣ(Solution of two geometric problems posed by William Goudaen in 1580 and 83 in Haarlem and corrections: together with two other geometric problems) putting his side of the dispute.
 * A second dispute from this period was with Simon van der Eycke who had published an incorrect proof of the quadrature of the circle in 1584.
 * Van Ceulen showed van der Eycke's error in two publications: Kort claar bewijs dat die nieuwe ghevonden proportie eens circkels iegens zyn diameter te groot is ende ouerzulcx de quadratura circuli des zeluen vinders onrecht zy Ⓣ(Short clear proof that the new-found proportion of a circle to his diameter is too big, whence the quadrature of the circle of this discoverer is not correct.)
 (1585) and Proefsteen ende claerder wederleggingh dat het claarder bewijs (so dat ghenaempt is) op de gheroemde ervindingh vande quadrature des circkels een onrecht te kennen gheven, ende gheen waerachtich bewijs is: hier by gevoeght Een corte verclaringh aengaende het onverstant ende misbruyck inde reductie op simpel interest.
-* Van Ceulen had a problem since he could not read Greek, but Jan Cornets de Groot, the burgomaster of Delft and father of the jurist, scholar, statesman and diplomat, Hugo Grotius, translated Archimedes' approximation to π for Van Ceulen.
 * This proved a significant point in Van Ceulen's life for he spent the rest of his life obtaining better approximations to π using Archimedes' method with regular polygons with many sides.
-* Although Van Ceulen was based in Delft until 1594, he made regular trips to other towns, for example he tells us in the Preface to Vanden circkel  that he made a trip to Bremen in 1587 and in 1589 he was in Arnhem at the Gelderse court.
 * They offered Van Ceulen the Faliedenbegijnkerk for, as in Delft, former Roman Catholic churches were being put to different uses.
 * However, included in the letter of permission was a clause with made Van Ceulen responsible for any damage caused to the building by either him or his students.
 * Nobody else was allowed to run a fencing school in Leiden and in 1602, when he realised that his assistant Pieter Bailly was running his own school, Van Ceulen complained to the Council who forced the closure of Bailly's fencing school.